ams0/ams0/blog/dev.to/posts/stateless-monitoring-with-aks-thanos-prometheus-grafana/stateless-monitoring-with-aks-thanos-prometheus-grafana.md

 cover_image: ./assets/cat.jpg
 canonical_url: null
 ---
-## Stateless, Secretless OSS Monitoring in Azure Kubernetes Service with Thanos, Prometheus and Azure Managed Grafana
+## Stateless, Secretless Multi-cluster Monitoring in Azure Kubernetes Service with Thanos, Prometheus and Azure Managed Grafana

 ### Introduction

 Observability is paramount to every distributed system and it's becoming increasingly complicated in a cloud native world where we might deploy multiple ephemeral clusters and we want to keep their metrics beyond their lifecycle span.

+This article aims at cloud native engineers that face the challenge of observing multiple Azure Kubernetes Clusters (AKS) and need a flexible, stateless solution, leveraging available and cost-effective blob storage for long term retention of metrics, one which does not require injecting static secrets to access the storage (as it leverage the native Azure Managed Identities associated with the cluster).

+This solution builds upon well-established Cloud Native Computing Foundation ([CNCF](https://cncf.io)) open source projects like Thanos and Prometheus,together with a new managed services, Azure Managed Grafana, recently released in public preview.
+It allows for ephemeral clusters to still have updated metrics without the classic 2-hours local storage of metrics in the sidecar deployment of Thanos,

 ### Prerequisites